kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 ### Technologies

-* jQuery
+* <span>jQuery</span>
-* Jasmine for testing the core analysis library
+* <span>Jasmine for testing the core analysis library</span>
-* Readability for finding the main content on a page
+* <span>Readability for finding the main content on a page</span>
-* Node.js for the bookmarklet hosting site and feedback
+* <span>Node.js for the bookmarklet hosting site and feedback</span>

 ### My Favorite Parts

-* It's a strange kind of fun evaluating specific pages for readability.
+* <span>It's a strange kind of fun evaluating specific pages for readability.</span>
-* This was one of my first attempts at a non-trivial JavaScript code-base for both client and server.
-There's a lot I'd do differently now, but I learned a lot.
+* <span>This was one of my first attempts at a non-trivial JavaScript code-base for both client and server.
+There's a lot I'd do differently now, but I learned a lot.</span>
-* The design for the CYRIN homepage is less generic than most of my site designs end up being.
-Again, it could be better, but I don't hate it.
+* <span>The design for the CYRIN homepage is less generic than most of my site designs end up being.
+Again, it could be better, but I don't hate it.</span>

 ## GitHub Commit Monitor